netik/chibios-orchard/sd_card/README.md

 File extension: `.rgb`

-For all of the icons, we used <http://game-icons.net> with the following settings:
+For all of the icons, we used <http://game-icons.net> with the following color and stroke settings:

-* Background color 000000
+* Background color #000000
-* Foreground F7C42B
+* Foreground color #F7C42B
-* Shadow on, 4A7CE6.
+* Shadow on, color #4A7CE6.
 X=0, Y=11
-* Stroke F3C674
+* Stroke color #F3C674
-* Frame 6267E3
+* Frame color #6267E3

 Download them at 256x256 PNG, Convert the PNG to 80x80 TIF and save in the TIF directory.
 Icons are referenced at application setup time via the orchard_app API like so: